vsmetansky/extractor/README.md

-# Scrapper, that extracts text and media
+# Scraper that extracts text and media